felipe-lobel/lobel-portfolio/_projects/d-working-papers.md

 order: 2

 papers:
-    - title: The Visible Hands of Firms&#58; Consequences for Efficiency and Incidence of Payroll Taxation
+    - title: The Visible Hand of Firms&#58; Consequences for Efficiency and Incidence of Payroll Taxation
       link:
       tags:
         - label: applied micro